 • Products that run on batteries may overheat or cause electric shock when used improperly.

-• Molded plastic may have sharp, jagged or uneven seams.
+• Moulded plastic may have sharp, jagged or uneven seams.

 • Soft materials could be bitten or chewed into smaller pieces that could be swallowed or block airways.